 (Measured at an induction level of 1.5 Tesla.)

-The SMC's losses are lower than the M47 electrical steel at frequencies above 100 Hz or so.
-Meanwhile, SMC losses vs. the M19 electrical steel are lower at frequencies above 400 Hz, give or take a few.
+This electric motor efficiency curve of sorts shows that SMC losses are lower than M47 electrical steel at frequencies above ~100 Hz.
+Meanwhile, SMC's losses vs. the M19 electrical steel are lower at frequencies above 400 Hz, give or take a few.